Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Person after person, week after week, irritation after irritation, and this is one of the better duties.
 It simply never ends.

-She figured the wisdom of her seven-some thousand years in age with the energy and health of a young lady that she has would be enough to get her out of bed in anything less than a crawling, eldritch mess of hangovers and self-loathing; turns out she can know a thousand magics and the methods for creating any metal known to man, but not self-management, oh no.
+She figured the wisdom of her seven-some thousand years in age with the energy and health of a young lady would be enough to get her out of bed in anything less than a crawling, eldritch mess of hangovers and self-loathing; turns out she can know a thousand magics and the methods for creating any metal known to man, but not self-management, oh no.

 The legendary swordsmaiden, the Chaos Slayer, The Blind White Knight and Witch Queen of The West isn’t just bad when it comes to dealing with the daily, jugular-stabbing mediocrity of high management, but she hates it more than anything- anything.

-Once she almost got her intestines ripped out by a Trenchling, trying to slurp up her internals like a noodle.
+Once she almost got her intestines ripped out by a trenchling, trying to slurp up her internals like a noodle.
 Due to a very long and extreme set of consequences leading up to that point, she also had no pain-nullification enchantment working over her, so she felt every bit of it.

 Magic Knights of The Old Kingdom of Reinen are great when it comes to patching themselves up physically.
 It’s not quite so easy when it comes down to fixing emotional damage.